ddhartma/Experiment-Design/README.md

     ```

 ***C) Rank-Sum Test (Mann-Whitney)***
-- The rank-sum test is different from the two previous approaches.
-- There is no resampling involved
-- ***The null hypothesis*** says that, for randomly selected values X and Y from two populations, the probability of X being greater than Y is equal to the probability of Y being greater than X.
-- ***The alternative hypothesis*** says that there's an unequal chance, which can be specified as one- or two-tailed.
+- Use this test to compare differences between two independent groups when dependent variables are either ordinal or continuous.
+- ***The null hypothesis*** is that the two samples come from the same population (i.e. that they both have the same median)
+- ***The alternative hypothesis*** is that the probability is 50% that a randomly drawn member of the first population will exceed a member of the second population.
 - A very general formulation is to assume that:

     - All the observations from both groups are independent of each other,
     - The responses are ordinal (i.e., one can at least say, of any two observations, which is the greater),
-    - Under the null hypothesis H0, the distributions of both populations are equal.[3]
-    - The alternative hypothesis H1 is that the distributions are not equal.

     - <img src="https://render.githubusercontent.com/render/math?math=\mu_{U} = \frac{n_{1}n_{2}}{2}" width="100px">
     - <img src="https://render.githubusercontent.com/render/math?math=\sigma_{U} = \sqrt{\frac{n_{1}n_{2}(n_{1} %2B n_{2} %2B 1)}{12}}" width="200px">